Kankroli

 Kankroli is a twin City with Rajnagar, located in the district of Rajsamand in Rajasthan, India.
 It is located about 42 mi north of Udaipur and forms a twin town with Rajsamand.
 Rajsamand is famous for Rajsamand lake built by Maharaja Raj Singh - I. Along the Rajsamand lake is the Kankroli town.
 It is known for its beautiful Dwarkadhish Ji Temple devoted to Lord Krishna.

 History

-Kankroli was an Jagir in the erstwhile Mewar state, consisting of 21 villages, granted to Gosain of the Dwarkadhish Temple as free grant.
-Dwarkadhish temple is 3rd peeth of Shuddhadvaita pushtimarg found by Jagadguru Vallabhcharyaji.
-Dwarkadhish was brought to Mewar in 1669 AD by descendants of Vallabhcharya and in 1671 AD village of Asotiya was granted to construct temple for Dwarkadhish.
-After construction of Rajsamand was completed in 1676 AD, Dwarkadhish Temple was shifted to its current location.
-Dwarkadheesh Temple is Third Peeth of Vallabh Sampraday.
+Kankroli was an Jagir in the erstwhile Mewar state, consisting of 21 villages, granted to Gosain of the Dwarkadhish ji Temple as free grant.
+Dwarkadhish ji temple is 3rd peeth of Shuddhadvaita pushtimarg found by Jagadguru Vallabhcharyaji.
+Dwarkadhish ji was brought to Mewar in 1669 AD by descendants of Vallabhcharya and in 1671 AD village of Asotiya was granted to construct temple for Dwarkadhish ji.
+After construction of Rajsamand was completed in 1676 AD, Dwarkadhish ji Temple was shifted to its current location.
+Dwarkadheesh ji Temple is Third Peeth of Vallabh Sampraday.